Oneirag/ong_tsdb/README.md

 Each file is called chunk.
 In order to save disk space, chunks use small dtype (np.float32) and old files are gziped.
 For each chunk, the number of measurements/metrics is the extension of the file

+## How data is stored
+Data is organized in binary files in directories, that are created in two levels of subdirectories of `BASE_DIR`.
++ The first level is the database name.
++ The second level are the sensors.
+One database can have many sensors.
+Each sensor has its own configuration (frequency, write and read tokes)
++ Inside a sensor directory, chunk files are located.
+Chunk files contain data for measurements associated with a specific sensor

+Some examples of use cases:
++ db=meter, sensor=mirubee, metrics=['active', 'reactive'] for storing real time data from a mirubee device in a meter
++ db=NYSE, sensor=APPLE, metrics=['Open', 'High', 'Low', 'Close'] for storing apple stock data
++ db=stocks, sensor=NYSE, metrics=['APL.O', 'APL.H', 'APL.L', 'APL.C'] is another way of storing the above mentioned information

+### Chunk file structure
+A Chunk is a fixed-row numpy matrix of `dtype=np.float32` (to save disk storage).
+Currently, each chunk has 2^14 rows.
+As the number of rows and the frequency of the sensor if fixed, each chunk represent a fixed amount of time and each row represent a specific time.
+E.g. if frequency is 3s, each chunk represent 3 * 2^14 seconds in total, and each row will represent the data 3 seconds after the data of the preceding row.

+Chunk names have the form: `{start_timestamp}.{number_of_columns}[.gz]`:
++ Start_timestamp are calculated provided that for timestamp=0 a start_timestamp=0, so for any given timestamp, its start_timestamp is `int(timestamp / chunk_duration) * chunk_duration`
++ number_of_columns represent the number of measurements/metrics that this chunk stores
++ if chunk name ends by `.gz` that means that it is compressed.
+The matrix inside the chunk is a numpy array with number_of_columns+2 columns (two extra columns: index and checksum).
+The columns inside the chuk file are:
++ Column 1: represent the row number + 1, or 0 if there is no data in that row.
++ Columns 2:-1: here the metrics/measurements are stored, in the same order as the metrics/measurements where defined.
++ Column -1: is a checksum, result of adding row[1:-1], useful to check data integrity

 ## How to use it
 ### Create configuration files
 This package uses ong_utils for configuration, that will be search in